-The AIS is basically a tool in income tax portal which provides the comprehensive information about the income received and transactions carried out by the taxpayer in a particular financial year from various sources.
-This information is available in the annual information statement or AIS and can be accessed by a taxpayers from income tax portal.
+Annual Information Statement: The AIS is basically a tool in an income tax portal that provides comprehensive information about the income received and transactions carried out by the taxpayer in a particular financial year from various sources.
+This information is available in the annual information statement or AIS and can be accessed by taxpayers from the income tax portal.
 Here is a look at income categories that reflect in the AIS.

-So while filing income tax return one has to be very careful as all the details are already available with department.
+AIS is the government’s new step that will replace form 26AS in the future.
+AIS is a Detailed form whereas 26AS is a brief description.
+So while filing an income tax return one has to be very careful as all the details are already available with the department.

-SALARY: AIS will provide the complete details about the salary amount earned by the taxpayer along with the TDS means tax deducted by employer, if any including the TAN of employer and PAN of employee.
+AIS (Annual Information Statement) will provide the complete details about the salary amount earned by the taxpayer along with the TDS means tax deducted by the employer, if any including the TAN of the employer and PAN of employee.
 The Gross salary including all exempt allowances will be reflect in AIS.

-AIS will also show Rental income received by an Assessee in following cases
+AIS will also show Rental income received by an Assessee in the following cases

 - If the taxpayer is receiving rent of Rs 50,000/- or more per month;

 - If the taxpayer has given the PAN to his tenant and his tenant has given PAN to his employer to claim HRA exemption from salary.